crypto-pepe/firewall-collector/README.md

 - `max_size_chunk`: maximum size chunk in bytes
 - `max_collect_chunk_duration`: how long does accumulate chunk
 - `hosts_to_topics`: hosts to Kafka topics mapping
+- `sensitive_headers`: headers that will be excluded from requests
+- `sensitive_json_keys`: json keys that will be excluded from request body.
+If body isn't json, body exclueded completely.

 ## Requirements